 Departmental recruitment scholarships.
-Two awards, the Al Brennan Memorial Graduate scholarship (valued at \$15,000) and the West Fraser Timber Graduate Scholarship (valued at \$5,000) are available to support students in forestry.
+The Al Brennan Memorial Graduate scholarship (valued at approximately \$13,000) is available to support students in forestry.

 Specialized awards.
 For some of these awards, the Department selects the recipient; for others, the Department nominates a candidate to FGSR which selects the recipient from among the nominees from different departments.
 In either case, the Department will solicit applications for these awards in June or July; adjudication will occur at the same time as for the GRAF awards.